Joe Marullo Insurance & Retirement Services

 The financial world can seem much like a zoo.
 Over the years, many terms now used derived from animals you may find at the zoo.
 The reason is simple; the animal terms are easy for people to relate to.
 For example, a bear hibernates, so if the market is in decline or negativity about investing is in circulation, it might be time not to invest or “hibernate.”
 Likewise, the bull represents aggression and growth; thus, a bull market signifies growth.

 Many financial terms have used animals as a synonym in years past, such as a duck which meant floating along without any direction and doing nothing except quacking.
-Or a fish that meant to take a chance and buy any stock that looked reasonable regardless of any specific goal.
+Or a fish that was told to take a chance and buy any stock that looked reasonable regardless of any specific goal.
 Over time, we have three animal terms as surviving topics.

 Investing for specific goals is a solid approach; as you edge closer to your anticipated goal, many smart investors begin the move towards safety.
 Annuities can be a solid choice for you when it becomes your turn to run to safety.